 During the epidemic, more than 20 province’s government worked with technology companies to build AI solutions to the Coronavirus in China to report epidemic related data and feedback, providing invaluable advice for public crisis management of priority populations.
 Deeper cooperation between the two parts to fight the Coronavirus supported tech advancements from the Coronavirus in China.

-From March 2020, two months after the outbreak, Chinese authorities are now focusing their efforts to find a balance between epidemic prevention and control, and sustainable economic and social development recovery.
+From March 2020, two months after the initial economic impact of the outbreak, Chinese authorities are now focusing their efforts to find a balance between epidemic prevention and control, social development and sustainable economic recovery after COVID19.
 Proof that AI and big data during the Coronavirus in China has been of invaluable help at the highest political levels in managing the crisis, Chinese President Xi Jinping said on March 5 that unprecedented expenditure on “new infrastructures such as 5G networks and data centers” will top the Chinese response to the economic impact of the Coronavirus.
 The comment confirmed that investments would be made to support new technologies and innovation in China.
 Stocks related to AI, big data storage center, and 5G, surged in response.

 The real power of technology